Classification of 7-dimensional Einstein nilradicals: Introduction

 Our main result in this paper is a complete classification of $7$-dimensional nilpotent Lie algebras which are Einstein nilradicals.
 Since any nilpotent Lie algebra of dimension less or equal than $6$ is an Einstein nilradical (\cite{LAURET2}, \cite{WILL1}) and a direct sum of Einstein nilradicals is again an Einstein nilradical, we focus on studying indecomposable algebras.
-By \cite[Theorem 6]{NIKOLAYEVSKY2}, it is enough to consider complex nilpotent Lie algebras and this is why we use the classification in dimension $7$ given in \cite{CARLES1} (with a couple of corrections by Magnin in \cite{MAGNIN1}), which consists of a list of $117$ non-isomorphic indecomposable algebras and $6$ curves of pairwise non-isomorphic nilpotent Lie algebras.
+By \cite[Theorem 6]{NIKOLAYEVSKY2}, it is enough to consider complex nilpotent Lie algebras and this is why we use the classification in dimension $7$ given in \cite{CARLES1} (with a couple of corrections by Magnin in \cite{MAGNIN1}), which consists of a list of $117$ non-isomorphic indecomposable algebras and $6$ one-parameter families of pairwise non-isomorphic nilpotent Lie algebras.
 If a nilpotent Lie algebra is written in a \textit{nice basis} (see Definition \ref{nicebasis}), then by using \cite[Theorem 3]{NIKOLAYEVSKY2} it is a simple matter to prove whether the algebra is Einstein nilradical or not.
-In \cite{MAGNIN1}, $20$ algebras and one curve are not written in a nice basis, so that these are studied by other methods.
-Namely, \begin{enumerate}[ ${\cdot}$] \item by exhibiting a nilsoliton inner product (see Corollary \ref{beta}). \\ \item by studying the closeness of the orbit of a nilpotent Lie algebra law by the action of certain reductive algebraic subgroup of $\Glr$ on $\lamn$ (cf. \cite[Theorem 5]{NIKOLAYEVSKY2}). \end{enumerate} The first $\rank$-zero nilpotent Lie algebras (also known as characteristically nilpotent Lie algebras) appear in dimension $7$, which can not be Einstein nilradicals since they do not admit an $\NN$-gradation.
-This family has $7$ nilpotent Lie algebras and one curve.
-For $\rank$ $\geq 1$, we get $82$ indecomposable Einstein nilradicals (from a total of $110$ indecomposable algebras) and $5$ curves of Einstein nilradicals (with the exception of at most $2$ points in each curve; recall that to be an Einstein nilradical is not a property which depends continuously on the structural constants of the Lie algebra).
+In \cite{MAGNIN1}, $20$ algebras and a one-parameter family of $\rank$ $\geq 1$ are not written in a nice basis, so that these are studied by other methods.
+Namely, \begin{enumerate}[ ${\cdot}$] \item by exhibiting a nilsoliton inner product (see Corollary \ref{beta}). \\ \item by studying the closedness of the orbit of a nilpotent Lie algebra law by the action of certain reductive algebraic subgroup of $\Glr$ on $\lamn$ (cf. \cite[Theorem 5]{NIKOLAYEVSKY2}). \end{enumerate} These three main techniques have been applied to each $7$-dimensional algebra in \cite{MAGNIN1} of rank $\geq 1$ and the full classification of $7$-dimensional Einstein nilradicals obtained is given in Tables 1,2,3 and 4, according to their rank.
+In Section 3, many examples are given in order to illustrate the application of the techniques, the rest of the algebras can be each worked out in a completely analogous and straightforward way.
+We refer to \cite{FERNANDEZ-CULMA2} for more information on each algebra, including computations, solutions to equations and isomorphisms that we have used to obtain the complete classification (see also \cite{FERNANDEZ-CULMA1}).
+It is important to point out that the present paper contains all the required arguments to get the classification theorem.